Kidney Cancer UK and Kidney Cancer Scotland are pleased to be able to offer the UK’s first dedicated free Kidney Cancer Counselling service.

 - Please be assured that wherever possible our Counsellor will endeavour to discuss matters with you in order to establish an appropriate course of action.
 However, in exceptional circumstances where there is a life-threatening issue the Counsellor may have to act without consulting you.

-This free service is supported by a grant from The Anchor Legacy in memory of Stuart Scott.
+This free service was initiated by a grant from The Anchor Legacy in memory of Stuart Scott.

 I lost my precious dad in August 2016 after a very quick and aggressive illness.
 Dad (Stuart) was 69, fit, healthy and full of life.
 Kidney cancer is known as the silent killer, Dad showed no symptoms, he was just very tired.
 Our lives have changed for ever but if we can raise awareness and educate people on the symptoms of kidney cancer, hopefully no other family will experience the heartbreak we have.